 A major point of disagreement among investigators concerns the definition of the Froude number.
-One group of investigators define the Froude number with the effluent density as the reference density, Fr{S} ; another group defines it with the ambient density (at stack top) as the reference density, Fr{a} .
+Approximately half the investigators define the Froude number with the effluent density as the reference density, Fr_s ; the other half define it with the ambient density (at stack top) as the reference density, Fr_a .
 Yet, nowhere is any reason given for the particular choice.
 It might appear at first glance that the choice is completely arbitrary.
 However, given that two plumes have the same Froude number based on effluent density, it is not necessarily so that they have the same Froude number based on ambient density.
-Consider the example (Table 1) of a typical power plant plume being modeled at a scale of 1:400 using helium as the buoyant effluent in a wind tunnel.
+Consider the following example of a typical power plant plume being modeled at a scale of 1:400 using helium as the buoyant effluent in a wind tunnel: